razziel89/mdslw/README.md

   - `collate-link-defs`:
     Gather all link definitions, i.e. `[link name]: url`, in a block at the end of the document in alphabetical order, sorted case-insensitively.
+    Links can be defined as belonging to a category called `CATEGORY_NAME` with the comment `<!-- link-category: CATEGORY_NAME -->`.
+    Each link definition following such a comment will be considered as part of the specified category.
+    Link definitions will be sorted per category and categories will also be sorted by name.
 - `--completion <COMPLETION>`:
   Output shell completion file for the given shell to stdout and exit.
   The following shells are supported: